JetBrains/guide/site/dotnet/tutorials/htmx-aspnetcore/tabs-tabs-tabs/index.md

 ---
 type: TutorialStep
 date: 2022-04-27
-title: 'Tabs, tabs, and more tabs with HTMX'
+title: "Tabs, tabs, and more tabs with HTMX"
 topics:
   - .net
   - asp.net